► PSA and FCA to join forces

 PSA's CEO Carlos Tavares and FCA's chairman John Elkann shook hands on the deal over dinner in Paris on Sunday and we've already seen its broad outline.
 And now it's been finalised.

 How big does the FCA merger make PSA?

 The new and as-yet unnamed entity will be the world's third biggest carmaker, ahead of General Motors.
 It will have revenues of €170bn, profits of around €11bn and build cars under 15 marques.

 According to an announcement from the new company, it will be the 4th largest global OEM by volume and 3rd largest by revenue.
 Annual sales will stretch to 8.7 million units, with combined revenues of nearly €170 billion.

 It will be bigger than Volkswagen in Europe and have an SUV and truck business in the US which is setting record margins and profits.
 By combining, it will generate an additional €3.7bn in annual profit for a one-off cost of around €2.8bn, but does not expect to close any factories.

 How will the management structure work?

-There's little doubt that the former PSA will dominate the new entity.
+John Elkann will be group chairman and Carlos Tavares will take the place of group CEO.
 Under the brilliant leadership of Tavares and after his 2017 acquisition of Vauxhall and Opel, PSA is bumping its head on the ceiling in Europe and needs a presence in the US.
 FCA needs scale and stability and to refresh Fiat's line-up.